 This also means that I’m not afraid to explore new things or take an extra day off here and there if I’m not feeling it.
 Rome wasn’t built in a day after all.
 For this Coach Ben loves the book Chop Wood Carry Water.

 Tip #7: Feedback, Feedback, Feedback

-I’ve been fortunate that I have some great coaches at West London CrossFit.
+I’ve been fortunate that I have some great coaches at my local CrossFit.
 I also have access to some great coaches online.
 This means that someone was always available to double check my form when I needed it.

 I would record a lot of my training.
 I played it back for myself and carefully reviewed it before moving on.
 I was shocked by how good I felt while recording, but how bad it looked during playback.

 WODprep’s Voice Over Video Athlete Analysis helped me tremendously.
 The in-depth analysis in slow motion combined with the cues provided allowed me to internalize the room for improvement.

 Keep this tip in mind going into the Open, and if you're struggling with a particular movement, set your phone up in front of you, and see if you can spot where you're going wrong.

 CrossFit Open Tip #8: Find Your Happy Place

 The person who says he can and the person who says he can’t are both right.